-Because of certain substances used in electronic equipment, throwing out old electronic devices along with regular garbage can hurt the environment and even threaten human health.
-So the EU Waste Electrical and Electronic Equipment (WEEE) Directive requires that these devices be marked with the above symbol, which reminds people not to throw away such items as unsorted waste.
+Because of certain materials used in electronic equipment, throwing out old electronic devices with regular garbage can hurt the environment and even your health.
+Because of this, the EU Waste Electrical and Electronic Equipment (WEEE) Directive requires that these devices have the above symbol.
+The symbol reminds people not to throw away items, such as unsorted waste.

-EU Member States are also required to achieve high levels of collection of these devices for environmentally sound disposal.
-The success of this policy will depend on the active contributions of people like you.
+EU Member States are also required to hit high levels of collection of these devices for safe disposal.
+The success of this policy depends on the active contributions of people like you.

 So, before you toss your old phone or computer or other device, think for a moment.
 Could you reuse it?
 Recover it?
 Turn it into a sculpture?
-By extending the life of your device -- or at least returning it to a facility dedicated to its proper disposal--you’ll reduce waste and help the EU meet its goals.
+By extending the life of your device, or by taking it to a facility for proper disposal, you’ll reduce waste and help the EU meet its goals.

 Recycle your old devices with Google

 From the dropdown menu, select an option to check relevant information for your country or region.

 Learn about Google waste management